purplnay/logger/README.md

 # Logger

-Date and prepend logs to your log file(s) with a simple function.
+Date and prepend/append logs to your log file(s) with a simple function.

 The documentation is available [here](https://purplnay.github.io/logger/logger.html).